-Adult eagles do not like to cooperate with people as a general rule, usually avoiding contact, however adolescent birds may be raised to be rather timid.
+Adult eagles do not like to cooperate with people as a general rule, usually avoiding contact, however, adolescent birds may be raised to be rather timid.
 Moreover, crowned eagle populations show the largest disparity in terms of temper when compared to the bird`s relatives.

 The hatching nest will be used by the same eagle couple throughout the next years, becoming gradually larger, even several times the original size.
-The newly built nest is relatively small, but accumulating extra branches and perfecting the whole construction results in stunning final effect, for the long-term couples` nests may reach over 2 meters (6ft 7 in) in diameter and about 3 m of depth (9ft 10in).
+The newly built nest is relatively small, but accumulating extra branches and perfecting the whole construction results in a stunning final effect, for the long-term couples` nests may reach over 2 meters (6ft 7 in) in diameter and about 3 m of depth (9ft 10in).

 The crowned eagle has one of the longest fertile periods, as it lasts for a total of about 500 days, breeding once every two years.

 Females lay 1-2 eggs, which are incubated for about 49 days, when the male eagles bring food to the home nest.

 Incubation is in 90% a maternal responsibility, the father takes the duties over only occasionally.
 2 eggs appear in one clutch and one of the nestlings – the younger and smaller – dies of hunger or is killed by the older sibling (which is typical for most raptors).

 The surviving chick will be still fed from the mother`s beak for the next 40 days, later it will be able to acquire food itself.
 The chick grows feathers after about 110 days, soon after its first flight.
 It remains under parental supervision throughout the next 11 months, until it is fully feathered.